Jeddunk/KoalaGeddon-Configurator/README.md

 - An ID searcher.

 # Known bugs
-- Broken on release version 1.1.0, will patch soon.
 - Interface can get buggy if too many IDs are changed at once.
 - Rather slugish at times.